Hantorson/Hantorson/README.md

 - 👋 Hi, I’m @Hantorson - I'm new to this and I'm here to learn
 - 👀 I’m interested in ... upskilling
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I want to know more about ...
-DevOps, GitHub, product management
+- 💞️ I want to know more about ...Everything!
 - 📫 How to reach me ... https://www.linkedin.com/in/hannahvrobson/

 <!---